-A coffee stop away from the Tour de France, dare we say a look at a “French cultural thing”?
+A coffee stop away from the Tour de France, to look at, dare we say it, a “French cultural thing“?
 Many foreigners and perhaps some French people too complain about the way coffee tastes in France but what if actually getting a coffee during your ride was the real problem?

 Is French coffee bad?

-Every year the Tour de France brings complaints from followers on the Tour de France about their hotel breakfasts and café pit stops about the bad taste.
-Ask someone in France and they’d probably disagree, after all the French consume tons of it even if the stats say they drink more tea per year than coffee.
-Maybe there’s a touch of ethnocentrism about the complaints, nobody goes to France for the coffee, just like nobody goes to the Tour of Britain for good weather; nobody expects good beer at the Vuelta.
-Still the “complaints” about coffee are usually good natured if the café as in the place is celebrated, the coffee rarely is.
+Every year the Tour de France brings complaints from followers on the race about hotel breakfasts and café pit stops, particularly the bad tasting coffee.
+Ask someone in France and they’d probably disagree, after all the French consume tons of it, even if the stats say they’re drinking more tea than coffee in recent years.
+Maybe there’s a touch of ethnocentrism about the complaints: nobody goes to France for the coffee, just like nobody goes to the Tour of Britain for good weather; nobody expects good beer at the Vuelta or a fresh salad on the eve of Gent-Wevelgem.
+Still “complaints” about coffee are usually good natured and often the café, as in the place, is celebrated while the coffee rarely is.

 One explanation for the taste difference could be colonialism.
-In an article on Slate.com French coffee shop owner Aleaume Paturle explains that in the past coffee from French colonies could be imported back to France duty-free and the crop planted in places like Vietnam and Laos was the Robusta variety rather than the more prized Arabica.
+In an article on Slate.com coffee shop owner Aleaume Paturle explains that in the past, coffee from French colonies could be imported in France duty-free and the crop planted in places like Vietnam and Laos was the Robusta variety rather than the more prized Arabica.
 Robusta, as the name suggests, is more hardy but the taste isn’t as rich and sometimes it’s over-roasted to give it more aroma.
-In general this makes for a more bitter, rougher taste, more notes of burnt wood and ashtray than chocolate or vanilla.
+In general this makes for a more bitter, rougher taste: think notes of burnt wood and ashtray rather than chocolate or vanilla.
 All the same if you buy some Segafredo in Italy it tends to have this same taste, compared to the smoother varieties from Lavazza or Illy.

 Coffee culture like we see in other places has been slow to catch on.
-Order un café and it’s a small shot, an express or better known by the Italian espresso.
+Order un café and it’s a small shot, an express, or better known worldwide by the Italian espresso.
 You can have varieties on this like a café serré which is like a ristretto in Italy or a café-au-lait which is a milk white coffee.
-But that’s about it, there’s not the same variety as you might find in a London or Melbourne coffee shop, a typical café in France is more of a bar and a communal space rather than the cloned assembly of exposed brickwork, led filament bulbs and vintage sofas you find all around the world.
-As for Wifi, it’s rare, maybe there’s payphone instead.
-For the cyclist though these dusty village cafés offer a quick pick-me-up and you can ask for a free carafe of water to fill your bottles up.
+But that’s about it, there’s not the same variety as you might find in a London or Melbourne coffee shop, a typical café in France is more of a bar and a communal space rather than the cloned assembly of exposed brickwork, LED filament bulbs and faux vintage sofas you find all around the world.
+As for Wifi, it’s rare, in the countryside you’re often more likely to find a dusty payphone instead.
+For the cyclist though these village cafés offer a quick pick-me-up and you can ask for a free carafe of water to fill your bottles up.
 Do it right and you can be sitting on terrace, browsing the house copy of L’Equipe on a stick and watching the world go by and personally this beats any single-estate-brew-artisanal coffee with a pattern made in the froth on top… although it’s even better to do this in Italy, read La Gazzetta and all for one Euro.

 Why?
 This is a significant issue in France and there’s plenty of reading from magazine articles to industry analysis and government reports and statistical surveys.
-Here’s the summary take:
+Here’s the summary:

 - a smoking ban introduced in 2007 may satisfy many cyclists but it’s deterred core customers